syallop/DHT/README.md

   -> Int                     -- ^ Size of IDs
   -> m Time                  -- ^ Current time
   -> m Int                   -- ^ Random Int
-  -> Messaging m             -- ^ Send Bytes, wait on sent commands and route received commands.
+  -> MessagingOp m           -- ^ Send Bytes, wait on sent commands and route received commands.
-  -> RoutingTable m          -- ^ Insert and lookup of (some) known addresses -> ValueStore m            -- ^ Store and retrieve values by ID -> Logging m               -- ^ How and whether to log output -> Maybe Addr              -- ^ Possible bootstrap address -> DHT m a                 -- ^ Computation to run -> m (Either DHTError a)   -- ^ Error or result in some Monad ‘m’.
+  -> RoutingTableOp m        -- ^ Insert and lookup of (some) known addresses -> ValueStoreOp m          -- ^ Store and retrieve values by ID -> LoggingOp m             -- ^ How and whether to log output -> Maybe Addr              -- ^ Possible bootstrap address -> DHT m a                 -- ^ Computation to run -> m (Either DHTError a)   -- ^ Error or result in some Monad ‘m’.